cajaks2/python-DDNS/README.md

 # Python-ddns
 This is a simple script that keeps namecheap ddns up to date with v4 address.
+It will not hit namecheap servers unless there is a difference between its dig and the call out to ipinfo.
+Due to the nature of dns, if it does detect a difference it may (depending on your frequency) send the update more than once.

 ## Getting Started